 - Pick-up around the outside.
 The first place to start with a foreclosure cleanout is actually outside.
 Once the lawn is cut, pickup everything around the property’s exterior.
 This cleanup is not only necessary but it serves to let people know the home is no longer empty.

 - Remove everything from inside.
 The real work will begin on the inside.
 In most foreclosures, there will be a lot of junk to deal with (including the appliances).
 Remove everything from the home.
 This includes everything.
 Even if you have to deal with old exercise equipment, it needs to be taken out of the home.

 - Deep clean and disinfect everything.
 After the house is empty, you’ll need to deep clean the whole house, from top to bottom.
 Then, disinfect every single surface in the home.
 You might need to do this more than once, depending on the condition of the property.

-If you need an experienced and professional foreclosure cleanout service, just phone 321-406-2069 or visit AAA Rousse Services and we’ll do the job for you, as well as haul junk away.
+If you need an experienced and professional foreclosure cleanout service, just phone 321-406-2069 or visit AAA Rousse Services and we’ll do the job for you, as well as junk removal in Orlando, FL.
 We serve the entire Orlando area and know it well; so, give us a call right now!